The “Danger Will Robinson” Entrepreneur

 This blog is being written in tandem with my book, “An Entrepreneur’s Words to Live By,” available on Amazon.com in paperback and Kindle (My Book), as well as being available in all of the other major eBook formats.

-The Adaptable Entrepreneur
+The Fulfilled Entrepreneur

 This blog is being written in tandem with my book, “An Entrepreneur’s Words to Live By,” available on Amazon.com in paperback and Kindle (My Book), as well as being available in all of the other major eBook formats.

-The Unafraid Entrepreneur
+The Fearless Entrepreneur

 I’ve heard it said that fear is a major motivation for entrepreneurs.
 This may be true but it’s not a healthy or effective motivator in my book.
 Think about what happens when we are afraid.
 Do we think with a high degree of clarity or are we focused on some form of self-preservation?
 Is our creativity in full bloom or do we just want to escape that which is making us fearful?
-Do we really want to be motivated by something so negative as is fear?
+Do we really want to be motivated by something so negative as fear?

 There’s no question that we entrepreneurs have moments when we are afraid.
 Perhaps we just learned that a major customer is going to stop giving us his business.
 What’s our immediate reaction?
 “Oh no!
 That customer represents 20% of our revenues and we’re going to have to lay people off!”
 We conjure up all sorts of horrible outcomes when we hear this news.
 And then it gets worse.
 Our negative thoughts multiply.
 “If that customer is unhappy enough to leave, I wonder how many other customers feel the same way.
 This could be a disaster!
 Our company could enter a death spiral and we’ll have to close the doors.
 What will I do next?
 Would someone even hire me after this debacle?”